 Similarly, a Prefilter Policy can contain one or more rules and the possible actions are shown in the image:

-Consider the topology shown in the image:
+Consider the topology shown in this image:

 The deployed policy in Snort: